-Voting rights.....
-The Class A Common Stock and Class B Common Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of Class B Common Stock entitling its holder to ten votes.
-In all other respects the holders of Class A Common Stock and the holders of Class B Common Stock have equal rights.
-All of the shares of Class B Common Stock are owned by the Selling Stockholders and certain of their affiliates.
-After the consummation of the Offerings, the
+Voting rights......
+The Class A Common Stock and Class B Common

+Stock vote as a single class on all matters, except as otherwise required by law, with each share of Class A Common Stock entitling its holder to one vote and each share of Class B Common Stock entitling its holder to ten votes.
+In all other respects the holders of Class B Common Stock and the holders of Class B Common Stock have equal rights.
+All of the shares of Class B Common Stock are owned by the Existing Stockholders and certain of their affiliates.
+After consummation of the Rule 415 Offerings, the Existing Stockholders and certain of their affiliates will beneficially own shares of Common Stock having approximately 98.2% of the combined voting power of the outstanding shares of Common Stock.